AtYourService is an online Marketplace for Local Services like Photographers, Handymen, Tutors or Lawyers and was launched in November 2012.

 Foody is a web and mobile app that helps you easily order food & drinks for delivery & takeaway

-Foody was fully launched in October of 2015 and since then it has grown 4650% and has captured over 70% of the Market..
-Our latest estimate is that in 2017, 15% of all food orders for Take away & Delivery in Cyprus will be done through foody.
+Foody was fully launched in October of 2015 and since then it has been growing like crazy.
+In 2018 approximately 22% of all food orders for Take away & Delivery in Cyprus will be done through foody.